 The process of using the Fuji G617 can be described in a few words – challenging, humbling, stimulating.
 It’s also fun.
 It’s a camera that’s unlike any camera that I’ve ever used.
 The enormous and wide-field image area pushes one to see the world surrounded by an unusual frame.
 At 3:1, the wide aspect ratio all but eliminates the possibility of vertical shooting (although vertical shots can be made to great effect in certain cases), and forces us instead to look for sprawling vistas and horizontal lines.
 Like the Fuji TX-1 in the 35mm format, the G617 pushes us to think cinematographically, for better or worse.

 Landscape shooting is the most obvious use for this camera.
-Find a nice view, set up the tripod, mount the camera, level it, take a light meter reading with your external meter (I just guess), then set your aperture and shutter speed, set focus to infinity, cock the shutter on the lens and press the button.
+Find a nice view, set up the tripod, mount the camera, level it, take a light meter reading with your external meter (I just guess), then set your aperture and shutter speed, set focus to infinity, charge the shutter on the lens and press the button.
 You’ve made a photo.

 The critical factor in making a good photo with this camera (with any fully manual camera, really) is to get our settings right.
 The rather dim maximum aperture of F/8 certainly precludes the G617 from being a low-light camera, unless we’re making long exposures with a tripod.
 It’ll be critical to have and use an accurate light meter in challenging light.